 The following day, we beat the Eagles and went 6-0 for the first time in Panthers history.
 Having only been to NFL games at Wembley, where there are fans from every team, being the home team in an actual NFL stadium is incomparable— the hush when our offence is on the field, the growl of 1st down, the calamitous noise on 3rd down.

 We spent the rest of the week in Charlotte waiting for the next game.
-It rained torrentially almost every day so worked in the office most of the time.
-We tried to go camping, but after a lengthy drive and a stop at a Hills Have Eyes type gas station complete with out-of-tune choir singing Amazing Grace, we arrived at the campsite to a chorus of gunshots from the numerous hunters there.
+It rained torrentially almost every day, so we worked in the office (Starbucks) most of the time.
+We tried to go camping, but after a lengthy drive and a stop at a Hills Have Eyes type gas station complete with out-of-tune choir singing Amazing Grace and stuffed animal heads on the wall, we arrived at the campsite to a chorus of gunshots from the numerous hunters there.
 Needless to say, I’m not a fan of murdering animals, and the sound of gunshots isn’t exactly a relaxing camping experience, so we swiftly left.

 Finally, it was Monday Night Football against the Colts.
 The torrential rain continued, but despite getting soaked before the game, I was delighted to meet Sir Purr, the Panthers’ adorable mascot.
 Then, we discovered our back row seats were directly underneath the jumbotron screen, so we remained dry for the entire game much to the chagrin of the rows of fans in front of us.
 After a tense game and overtime, we won at half-past midnight.
-To top off our Panthers experience, before leaving Charlotte we went to a Panthers practise, met some of the players and met head coach Ron Rivera, who chatted to us and was absolutely lovely.
+To top off our Panthers experience, before leaving Charlotte we went to a Panthers practice, met some of the players and head coach Ron Rivera, who chatted to us for a good while and was absolutely lovely.

 Our next stop was Brevard to see the beautiful white squirrels.
 We found our first independent coffee shop, Brighter Day Coffee.
 Having recently watched America Unchained, a documentary about a guy who attempted to travel across America entirely using independent gas, food, and motels, it was pretty pertinent.
 Our experience of America so far had been towns full of chains, each looking like a blueprint Sim City—towns that had looked the same across the whole of America.

 In need of some nature, we drove on through the beautiful Pisgah National Forest and the pretty Lake Junaluska to the stunning Great Smoky Mountains, where we were greeted by a field of groundhogs and elk.
-The campsite was basic but a massive improvement on truck stops and Walmarts, and a nature walk rewarded us with a beautiful orange marbled orb spider and a pretty garter snake.
+The campsite was basic, but a massive improvement on the truck stops and Walmarts we’d been stating at.
+A nature walk rewarded us with a beautiful orange marbled orb spider and a pretty garter snake.
 We saw an incredible view above the clouds from Clingman’s dome, then continued on to Tennessee.

 After a brief stop in Knoxville, nothing to do there except go to mall, we arrived in super cool Nashville, home of country music.
-We admired the pretty Bicentenial Park, Capitol Hill, and the replica Parthenon.
+We admired the pretty Bicentenial Park, Capitol Hill, and the replica Parthenon (if not a little strange).
 We enjoyed the bright lights of Broadway, went to a proper American bar, and had hot chocolate in Mike’s vintage ice cream parlour.

 From there, the weather and the scenery picked up as we drove through small towns to Lynchburg.
 Peb is a big Jack Daniels fan, so we visited the traditional distillery and were thoroughly educated on a great, and free, tour.
-We stayed in the historic town of Lynchburg, a cute village with chocolate-coated bacon, my favourite.
+We stayed in the historic town of Lynchburg, a cute village with wooden buildings around the town hall.
 From there, it was due south…